namednil/BOWser/README.md

 | Overnight: housing          | 0.455    |
 | Overnight: recipes          | 0.704    |
 | Overnight: recipes (German) | 0.479    |

 Tried with varying activation functions (tanh or relu).
 With more feature engineering, slightly better results are to be expected.

-It makes sense that BOWser performance not so well on geoquery because it tends to be more compositional.
+It makes sense that BOWser's performance is not so high on geoquery because it tends to be more compositional.
 ## Datasets and literature

 - _Kwiatkowski et al. 10_: Inducing Probabilistic CCG Grammars from Logical Form with Higher-Order Unification